dcolanderjr/pipeline_project/README.md

 EKS-Bootstrap-Server
 Required Downloads - Docker, ArgoCD, kubectl

-## included in the repo is the Terraform configuration to get you started.
+!!!
+Included in the repo is the Terraform configuration to get you started.
 It will launch Jenkins-Master, Jenkins-Agent, SonarQube, and EKS instance.
 When you launch each instance, make sure you run the apt commands to update, and upgrade prior to starting any other downloads.
 The instances will launch with the necessary ports open, so you should not have to mess with your security group rules, however, double check in the console.
 Note: Make sure you change the region, subnet ID's if you are using the Terraform template, they can be launched, however, they are more of a guide in order to let you know what the configuration is.
 If you want to use the console, you can skip this part of using Terraform, manually create your instances, and pick up below.
 I do however encourage you to navigate through completing the infrastructure as code portion, as this is just more practice.
 There is ALSO a Jenkins file that has the full pipeline already configured, you will need to update this information with YOUR information as we go.
 The project is iterative.
 I am assuming you have a bit of know how, and you test your build as we go along, comment out the parts we do not need and unlock them as we go along.
 There is some jumping back and forth, so please be aware of which repo I am directing you to.
-The Jenkinsfile in the 'pipeline-project' is the one that is iterative, and you should be following along, the second one in 'gitops-pipeline-app' is the secondary one. ##
+The Jenkinsfile in the 'pipeline-project' is the one that is iterative, and you should be following along, the second one in 'gitops-pipeline-app' is the secondary one. !!!

 Jenkins-Master Configuration:
 Using your SSH tool, login to the instance using its public IP address and the keypair you created earlier.
 Then run the following commands: